junxit/us-congress-bills-115/bill.md

 It is the sense of the Congress that the use of best practices is encouraged for all activities for which grants under part R of title I of the Omnibus Crime Control and Safe Streets Act of 1968 may be used.

 ## § 4.
-Use of amounts made available for Department of Justice, General Administration to carry out Juvenile Accountability Block Grant Program
+Emergency Federal Law Enforcement Assistance

-In each of fiscal years 2018 through 2022, the Attorney General shall use up to $25,000,000 of the amounts made available for Department of Justice, General Administration, to carry out part R of title I of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
-3796ee et seq.).
+Section 609Y(a) of the Justice Assistance Act of 1984 (34 U.S.C.
+50112(a)) is amended by striking “September 30, 2021” and inserting “September 30, 2023”.